 For even more flexibility, use general travel cards

-In addition to co-branded credit cards, many savvy travelers swear by another shovel to dig for travel treasure: general travel credit cards such as Citi Prestige and Chase Sapphire Preferred.
+In addition to co-branded credit cards, many savvy travelers swear by another shovel to dig for travel treasure: the best general travel credit cards such as Citi Prestige and Chase Sapphire Preferred.

 “I like that I have the flexibility of transferring points to different airlines and hotels,” Dubash says.
 “This makes it easier to make redemptions and book airlines and hotel stays because I have the option of considering different airlines and hotels.
 For example, with the Sapphire Preferred, I have the option of booking on say, United, Southwest and British Airways.”